• Skip to primary navigation

 • Robust almond poppyseed flavor

-This recipe is simple and a great one for gluten free baking beginners since it only uses two types of flour, neither of which are obscure or hard to find.
-Also, as long as you follow the recipe, its pretty hard to mess this one up.
+This recipe is simple and a great one for gluten-free baking beginners since it only uses two types of flour, neither of which are obscure or hard to find.
+Also, as long as you follow the recipe, its pretty hard to mess these gluten-free muffins up.

 Ingredients

 The ingredients are pretty simple and probably things you already have on hand.
-To make almond poppy seed muffins, you’ll need:
+To make almond poppy seed muffins, you’ll need the items shown in the image below or listed in the recipe card.

 This is an easy recipe that follows your standard baking steps: